fangqiuming/DFCourier/README.md

 - `DFCourierProxyOptionNone`: invoke the original method on target;

-- `DFCourierProxyOptionBefore`: sending a duplicate message to proxy between asking target's method signature and forwarding message to target.
+- `DFCourierProxyOptionBefore`: sending a duplicate message to proxy between asking target's method signature and forwarding message to the target.
 The return value from proxy will be abandon;

-- `DFCourierProxyOptionAfter`: sending a duplicate message to proxy after forwarding message to target.
+- `DFCourierProxyOptionAfter`: sending a duplicate message to proxy after forwarding a message to the target.
 The return value from proxy will be abandon;

 - `DFCourierProxyOptionInstead`: taking target's method signature then forwarding message to proxy;